ushmm/atrocity-prevention-data/README.md

 The following document describes the "master analysis" R code for "Lessons Learned in Preventing and Responding to Mass Atrocities," a project of the Holocaust Museum's Simon-Skjodt Center for the Prevention of Genocide.

 Daniel Solomon is the original author of this code.
-To run the code, Please direct inquiries about this analysis to cpg@ushmm.org.
+Please direct inquiries about this analysis to cpg@ushmm.org.

 # Introduction